-You can learn from anywhere in the world that has internet access, as learning materials will be e-books, online journal papers and other online resources.
+Studying for the PGCE Early Years Teaching (DL) degree means you can learn from anywhere in the world that has internet access, as learning materials will be e-books, online journal papers and other online resources.
 There will be online discussion forums where you can debate current issues relevant to the module content.

-This programme has four modules of applied theory (40 credits at undergraduate level and 60 credits at Masters level) which are spread out over the academic year.
+This PGCE Early Years Teaching course has four modules of applied theory (60 credits at undergraduate level and 60 credits at master's level) which are spread out over the academic year.
 The four modules of applied theory allow you to examine the context of young children’s learning and development.
-You will also explore how to assess development and learning, how to construct a curriculum and how to lead Early Years provision.
+You will also explore how to assess development and learning, how to construct a curriculum, and how to lead Early Years provision.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.